Otger Cataló

 Otger Cataló in a painting by Claudi Lorenzale, carrying the club which Victor Balaguer added to his legend in 1860.

-Otger Cataló (or Otger Catalon, Otger Cathaló, Otger Gollant, Otgerius Gollantes Cathelon, Otger Katzalot, Otho Katzalot, Germano Cathelon) is a fictional historical character who, according to legend, fought to free Catalonia from the Saracens, alongside the Nine Barons of Fame, sometime in the 8th century AD.
+Otger Cataló (or Otger Catalon, Otger Cathaló, Otger Gollant, Otgerius Gollantes Cathelon, Otger Katzalot, Otho Katzalot, Germano Cathelon; /ca/) is a fictional historical character who, according to legend, fought to free Catalonia from the Saracens, alongside the Nine Barons of Fame, sometime in the 8th century AD.
 The first sources mentioning him, dating to the 15th century, use his name to provide an explanation for the origin of the name "Catalonia".
 The legend spread from 15th century, becoming associated with a Catalanist cultural perspective during the 19th century Catalan Renessaince, due to the works of the authors Víctor Balaguer, Antoni Ferrer i Codina and Jacint Verdaguer.

 There have been many versions of the legend, but all agree that Otger came from outside Catalonia, most chroniclers stating he was from southern France, but a minority describing him as German.
 The legends have him entering Spain to fight a non-Christian enemy, usually the Saracens but occasionally the Goths, assisted by nine barons, who were either Catalans or servants who accompanied him from his homeland.
 After many victorious battles, Otger died, with his death often said to have occurred while he was besieging Empuries.
 After his death, the legend states that the nine barons fled to the mountains and awaited the liberation of Catalonia by Christian forces under Charlemagne.

 Otger's name is influenced by the name of Ogier the Dane.

 Development of the legend

 Earliest surviving documents

 The first two surviving mentions of Otger Cataló date to 1418 (manuscript 92–6–12, Library of the University of Valencia) and in 1431 (special manuscript 13, Bibliothèque nationale de France, Paris), both written in Medieval Catalan.
-The two documents give differing accounts of the life Otger, but agree that the name of the region derives from the name of his castle.
+The two documents give differing accounts of the life of Otger, but agree that the name of the region derives from the name of his castle.